A dispute is a disagreement over something. A disagreement is a difference of opinion, but not all such differences result in a dispute.

 Litigation is typically the last resort for resolving a dispute.
 Costs and time taken can be horrendous.

 Outcomes can be uncertain and unwelcome.
 Appeals can be lodged to further delay final resolution.
 One or more of the parties might give up in despair or disgust, to cut their losses and focus once more on their business.

 Dealing with a contract dispute

-It’s come to the point where it looks like you’re facing a potential dispute or actually, you’re in one right now.
+It’s come to the point where it looks like you’re facing a potential dispute or a contract breach or you’re in one right now.